-Extra Virgin Olive Oil brings healthy fats, bio-active antioxidants, and anti-inflammatory properties into the body which in turn provide multi-faceted benefits from anti-aging effects to helping prevent heart disease, strokes and weight gain, Type 2 Diabetes and even the Big C (to name just a few).
+Extra Virgin Olive Oil brings healthy fats, bio-active antioxidants, and anti-inflammatory properties into the body which in turn provide multi-faceted benefits from anti-ageing effects to helping prevent heart disease, strokes and weight gain, Type 2 Diabetes and even the Big C (to name just a few).

 In this recipe, I switch around which nuts I use depending on what is in the pantry.
-Each have different flavours and textures.
+Each has different flavours and textures.
 My kids tend to prefer the sweeter ones, like cashews.
 You can also mix in sunflower seeds if you like.

 With more iron than almonds, cashews are also higher in magnesium.
 They contain the same unsaturated fat as olive oil oleic acid.
 In these ways, they promote healthy hearts, strong bones and great skin and hair (as they’re high in copper).
 They may even help prevent cancer.

 Walnuts are a good source of omega 3 fatty acids, antioxidants, as well as phytosterols.
 They are known to be good for helping to protect against cancer, depression and Alzheimer’s.

 Hazelnuts are great for providing unsaturated fats (again with oleic acid), and they are also a good source of magnesium, vitamins B and E as well as calcium.
 As with the above, they help your heart, help reduce cancer risk and play a part in skin, muscle, joint, bone and digestive health.

 Basil is one of those under-rated super herbs I think.